THE EXPRESS IMAGE OF GOD’S PERSON

 3 who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high.
 (NKJV).

 Beloved, whatever anyone says, teaches or reveals about God must be examined and judged in the light of what the Lord Jesus has said, taught, or revealed about God; for He alone is the perfect witness of God.
-His words or teachings about everything are God’s perfect mind revealed to us.
+His teaching about everything is God’s perfect mind revealed to us.

 Only Jesus Christ is “the radiance of the Glory of God and the very expression of his Being.”
 (Heb.
 1:3 TCNT).